Failed-test city route

 3. Have the tester submit the report directly into the VEPO Envirotrax system and keep it available onsite for inspection when permits are involved.

-4. If the device fails, correct the issue and make sure the follow-up report is complete enough to pass inspection.
+5. If the device fails, correct the issue and make sure the follow-up report is complete, accurate, and accepted before assuming the inspection or annual record is closed.